psyreddy/leetcode/README.md

 # Leetcode

-This repo contains my codes for Leetcode during practice
+This repository contains the codes that I used for Leetcode while I was practicing.